-Privately-Sourced Grants and Scholarships
+Private Grants and Scholarships

 While federal and state educational grants are established by federal and state law, it is also possible to find educational funding offered from other sources.
 Most commonly, these include private and nonprofit corporations and individual universities who wish to give back to their communities.

-These funding options may be labeled as either grants or scholarships but, in practice, they will act the same: individuals who apply and meet the eligibility requirements will receive money that can be used to cover college expenses, without being repaid.
+These funding options may be labeled as either grants or scholarships, but in practice, they will act the same: individuals who apply and meet the eligibility requirements will receive money that can be used to cover college expenses without being repaid.